phlippieb/10.hs/README.md

 Two things will now happen.
 One: the pieces on the board slide in the direction of your choice.
 And two: the computer places a new piece on the board, indicated by an asterisk.
+This new piece will usually be a `1`, but sometimes you'll get a sneaky `2`.
-For example, after entering `w` for up:
+For example, after entering `w` for up, you might get:

 ```
 .
 1 . .
 1*